 What you need: a plastic comb, a paper

 How to do the experiment: Cut the paper into small pieces.
-Now, bring the comb near to the pieces of paper.
-Nothing happens.
+Now, bring the comb near the pieces of paper.
+You’ll observe that nothing happens.

 What you need: an apple, lemon, vinegar

-How to do the experiment: Cut an apple into four pieces.
-Put the first piece on a plate.
-Toss the second piece in some lemon juice.
-Pour vinegar on the third piece of apple.
-Put the fourth piece into plain water.
+How to do the experiment: Cut an apple into four slices.
+Put one slice of apple on a plate.
+Pour some lemon juice on another slice of apple.
+Pour vinegar on the third slice and put the fourth slice into a glass with some water.

-This happens because these liquids prevent the surface of the apple from getting into direct contact with oxygen in the air.
+This is because the liquids, water, vinegar and lemon juice prevent the surface of the apple from getting into direct contact with oxygen in the air.

 What you need: paper, a pen and glass